AedanJackson/Crown-Estate-Inversity-Team-Challenge/README.md

 REQUIRED PACKAGES:
 - flask

-This is a web application to allow members of the public to view various pieces of infomration about wind farms across the UK.
+This is a web application to allow members of the public to view various pieces of infomration about wind farms across the UK, in a simple and easy-to-understand way.